mattiasalm/homegraph-inspect/README.md

 homegraph-inspect <serviceAccountKeyFile> <agentUserId>
 ```

-Where `serviceAccountKeyFile` is the path to the service account key and `agentUserId` is the Google user id.
+Where `serviceAccountKeyFile` is the path to the service account key json-file and `agentUserId` is the Google user id.

 ## Service account keys